hanabi/hanabi.github.io/docs/beginner/chop.md

 - In Hanabi, players discard when they have nothing else to do (or when the team is out of clues).
 - The right-most **unclued card** in a player's hand is called their "chop" card.
   - This is a metaphor of a card being "on the chopping block".
 - When a player needs to discard, they should discard their chop card.
-This way, **everyone discards in a predicable way**.
+This way, **everyone discards in a predictable way**.

 <br />